 Wikipedia also explains that 'If a domain publishes an SPF record, spammers and phishers are less likely to forge e-mails pretending to be from that domain, because the forged e-mails are more likely to be caught in spam filters which check the SPF record.
 Therefore, an SPF-protected domain is less attractive to spammers and phishers.
 Because an SPF-protected domain is less attractive as a spoofed address, it is less likely to be blacklisted by spam filters and so ultimately the legitimate e-mail from the domain is more likely to get through.'

-That's why users of Yet Another Mail Merge are now notified in the add-on if we see issues with the DNS configuration of their domain, with information they can share with their IT department / domain name registrar.
+That's why users of YAMM are now notified in the add-on if we see issues with the DNS configuration of their domain, with information they can share with their IT department / domain name registrar.